clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/swupd-search.rst

 Example: Kata Containers
 ========================

 Containers have revolutionized the way we manage cloud infrastructure.
 Whereas traditional containers share the same OS kernel, raising security concerns, with Kata Containers, each container has its own kernel instance and runs on its own :abbr:`Virtual Machine (VM)`.
 Whether you're running 3 or 300 nodes on your cluster, Kata Containers provide a lightweight, fast, and secure option for app/container management.

 In |CL|, you only need to add one bundle to use `Kata Containers`_:
 `containers virt`_.
 We also recommend our tutorial: :ref:`kata`

-So far, we need a *kata* containers bundle.
+In our example, we need a *kata* containers bundle.
 So how do we search for it?
-First, use :command:`swupd search` with **only one term** like *kata*.
+Use :command:`swupd search` with **only one term** like *kata*.

 #.
 Enter this command, followed by 'kata' as the search term: